#muerbelsmillen #3D Take a virtual tour of the Muerbelsmill...

 Phase 1: works spanning multiple sites

-This phase will cover the part of the valley from the Bourbon Lock to the confluence of the Pétrusse and Alzette rivers.
-Since the Pétrusse Valley is one of the main sites of the LUGA 2023 horticultural exhibition, ecological-restoration work will begin in spring 2020 and end in spring 2023.
+This phase, which began in June 2020, will cover the part of the valley from the Bourbon Lock to the confluence of the Pétrusse and Alzette rivers.
+Since the Pétrusse Valley is one of the main sites of the LUGA 2023 horticultural exhibition, this phase will be completed in spring 2023.

 Phase 2: from the Bourbon Lock to Rue d'Anvers